trainline-eu/ansible-postgresql-role/README.md

 Coverage of this playbook is probably not complete but at least it's there.

-If you are contributing, please first test your changes in a new playbook in the `test/` directory within docker containers, (using the targeted distribution), and if possible, ensure your change is covered in the tests found in [.travis.yml](./.travis.yml).
+If you are contributing, please first test your changes in a new playbook in the `test/` directory within docker containers, (using the targeted distribution), and if possible, ensure your change is covered in the tests.

 #### License